-Weapons - shall include, but not be limited to any of the following or any replica or look-alike of the following: guns, BB guns; firearms, ammunition, such as bullets; knives; metal knuckles, straight razors and razor blades; noxious, irritating or poisonous gases, including mace and pepper spray; poisons; explosive materials; bombs; missiles; chains; metal objects or any other object designed for protection or designed to inflict serious bodily injury to others.
+Weapons - shall include, but not be limited to any of the following or any replica or look-alike of the following: guns, BB guns; firearms, ammunition, such as bullets; knives; metal knuckles, straight razors and razor blades; noxious, irritating or poisonous gasses, including mace and pepper spray; poisons; explosive materials; bombs; missiles; chains; metal objects or any other object designed for protection or designed to inflict serious bodily injury to others.

-Students are strictly prohibited from bringing, carrying, using, concealing, or possessing weapons, or any replica or look-alike object thereof, on school property, at any school
+Students are strictly prohibited from bringing, carrying, using, concealing, or possessing weapons, or any replica or look-alike object thereof, on school property, at any school sponsored activity, or on any public conveyance providing transportation to a school or school-sponsored activity.

-NOTE: STUDENTS WHO BRING WEAPONS TO SCHOOL FOR THE PURPOSE OF PROTECTING HIM/HERSELF, EVEN WITH THE PERMISSION OR URGING OF THEIR PARENTS/GUARDIANS, WILL NONETHELESS BE IN VIOLATION OF THIS POLICY AND STATE LAW AND WILL BE REFERRED FOR EXPULSION.
+NOTE: STUDENTS WHO BRING WEAPONS TO SCHOOL FOR THE PURPOSE OF PROTECTING HIM/HERSELF, EVEN WITH THE PERMISSION OR URGING OF THEIR